Wire Crafts: Easy Embellishments

 Making Easy Wire Embellishments for Paper

-Basic wire design is just flat out fun!
+Basic wire design is just flat out fun and even a beginner can do them!
 Featured below are the four Basic and Easy Wire Embellishments techniques along with some of my favorite things to do with wire for my paper crafting work.
 You can of course find wire in almost every Junk Journal that I create.
 I also use wire in my Mixed Media art, Handmade Cardmaking, Party Decor, and so much more.
 I encourage you to buy a package of wire in several colors and gauges and then just play with it.
 There is one caveat; it can become addicting and you can get lost in creative flow with these techniques!
 Have fun!

 Wire Loop Clasps

 Making basic wire loops is one of the first skills you need to learn when working with wire.
-They are easy and fun!
+They are such a great project as they are easy and fun!
 This provides the foundation for creating clasps, shapes, and even creating letters and words with wire.

 Cut a length of 18 gauge wire to about 8 inches in length.
 You need a sturdy gauge to make sure it holds onto paper when attached.
 Hold the middle of the wire against your index finger. (left image) Wrap it around your finger 1 turn. (middle image) You now have a nice loop, which can become a clasp. (right image) At this point you can thread beads onto the wire, coil the wire, or spiral the ends and shape.
 I attach ribbon sometimes to create a tag for a Junk Journal.